Some of Southeast Asia's most spectacular World Heritage Sites from Laos's ancient, mountain capital Luang Prabang to Cambodia's fabulous Angkor Wat

 Day 2 - Luang Prabang - walking tour of the old town

 Discover World Heritage Luang Prabang’s fabulous temples, French colonial architecture and sample Lao delicacies (and the famous Lao beer!) in riverside cafes.
-A morning walking tour of the town includes the National Museum & former king’s palace, Wat Xiengthong and the Fine Arts Museum.
-The afternoon is at leisure to allow you to wander the quiet, picturesque lanes or check out the hill-tribe handicraft market?
+A morning walking tour of the town includes the local market, National Museum & former king’s palace and fabulous Wat Xiengthong.
+The afternoon is at leisure to allow you to wander the quiet, picturesque lanes or check out the hill-tribe handicrafts?

 Overnight: Luang Prabang Transport: Walk, Meals: B,